Creating disk images

 Block sizes and timeouts

-• The third pass always uses single-sector blocks.
+• The third and subsequent retry passes (if any) always use single-sector blocks.

 • The default values are reasonably good, so there is really no need to change them.